 Again, on four consecutive nights eight years later, September 9-12, 1968, Lowell debated Robert Slasor who was the "District Missionary of the Reorganized Church of Jesus Christ of Latter Day Saints".
 This debate was so pivotal that two things which happened afterward are worthy of note.
 First, Mr. Slasor personally appealed to Lowell NOT to print the debate in book form as they had previously agreed.
 He said that he had fully believed the Holy Spirit would give him victory (based on the official Mormon doctrine and command found in Joseph Smith's "Doctrine and Covenants, Section 71, lines 5 - 11).
 Robert however, was disappointed in that regard, so he afterwards called and asked Lowell not to print the book they'd agreed to publish together.
 Secondly, a member of the Mormon church informed Lowell that after the debate a formal pronouncement was issued to the Mormons forbidding them to EVER debate a member of the Church of Christ again.
 The Mormons have faithfully refused to obey the supposed "Revelation" of Joseph Smith and Sidney Rigdon ever since.

-Doris Williams, his beloved wife of thirty-two years, and a fine teacher in her own right, left this earth for her great and richly deserved reward in November of 1984.
-One of Lowell's most widely distributed classes entitleed "Coping With Grief" resulted from her death.
-Eleven years later, 1995 would be a very busy and satisfying year for Lowell as he led the saints in the establishment of the Monroe Valley church (about 30 minutes east of Kirkland) and also married Helen Vandegriff, another fine Christian woman and teacher in her own right.
+Doris Williams, his beloved wife of thirty-two years, and a fine teacher in her own right, unexpectedly and tragically left this earth for her great and richly deserved reward in November of 1984 while undergoing heart surgery.
+One of Lowell's most widely distributed classes entitled "Coping With Grief" resulted from her death.
+Eleven years later, 1995 would be a very busy and satisfying year for Lowell as he led the saints in the establishment of the Monroe Valley church (about 30 minutes east of Kirkland) and also married Helen Vandegriff, another fine Christian woman and teacher.

 From 1995 into 2017 Lowell worked as an elder and preacher for the Monroe Valley Church of Christ until he left this earth at the age of 86 on March 15, 2017.
-The memorial service was broadcast live and is currently available only to Facebook users by searching for "lowell williams' memorial livestream page" on that website.
+The memorial service was broadcast live and is available on this website in the "Miscellaneous" section or by (Clicking Here).

 Very few men have taught more classes, brought more people to Christ, established more congregations, trained more preachers, done more counseling, or been more generally influential in the proclamation of the gospel than Lowell Williams.